novex-ai/chatbot-confidential/README.md

 # Installation and Usage

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/) and install it on your local machine.
-2. Download [Ollama.ai](https://ollama.ai/download) and install it on your local machine
+2. Download [ollama.ai](https://ollama.ai/download) and install it on your local machine
-3. Download the chatbot-confidential <a href="https://raw.githubusercontent.com/novex-ai/chatbot-confidential/main/compose.yaml" download>`compose.yaml`</a> - this uses [Docker Compose](https://docs.docker.com/compose/features-uses/) to define the `chatbot-confidential` app
+3. Download the chatbot-confidential [compose.yaml](https://raw.githubusercontent.com/novex-ai/chatbot-confidential/main/compose.yaml) (right click and Save As...)
 4. Open your local command line terminal - [Mac Instructions](https://www.idownloadblog.com/2019/04/19/ways-open-terminal-mac/) | [Windows Instructions](https://www.digitalcitizen.life/open-windows-terminal/)
-5. Type `docker compose up` in the command line terminal, and hit enter.
-(To stop, close the terminal)
+5. Navigate (cd _foldername_) to the folder where you downloaded `compose.yaml`.
+Then type `docker compose up` in the command line terminal, and hit enter.
+(To stop, close the terminal window, or use Ctl-C)
 6. Open http://localhost:8000/ in a browser on your machine

 # Features: